Professor Nick Eyre

-Nick's long term research interest is the role of public policy in reducing energy demand and improving energy efficiency, in the context that progress will require a combination of technical, social and policy change.
+Nick's long term research interest is the role of public policy in reducing energy demand and carbon emissions, in the context that progress will require a combination of technical, social and policy change.
 His current research interests cover:

-- The role of local government, trade groups and local communities in energy
+- The role of local government and local communities in energy

-- The interaction energy systems with other components of infrastructure.
+- The interaction of energy systems with other components of infrastructure.